garretchristensen/BestPracticesManual/Manual.md

 ### The JMCB Project and Economics

-In the field of economics, few, if any journals required sharing of data before ‚ÄúThe Journal of Money, Credit, and Banking Project,‚Äù published in *The American Economic Review* in 1986 (Dewald, Thursby, and Anderson 1986). *The Journal of Money, Credit, and Banking* started the *JMCB Data Storage and Evaluation Project* with NSF funding in 1982, which
+In the field of economics, few, if any journals required sharing of data before "The Journal of Money, Credit, and Banking Project," published in *The American Economic Review* in 1986 (Dewald, Thursby, and Anderson 1986). *The Journal of Money, Credit, and Banking* started the *JMCB Data Storage and Evaluation Project* with NSF funding in 1982, which